How to ask someone about their health in an email? A photo of a Black woman, serious in thought, reading an email on her laptop.

 Example sentence: "I can't fully understand the challenges you may be facing with your health, but I want you to know that I'm here to offer my support and lend an ear if you ever need to talk or vent."

-Offer specific help
+Offer specific help in the email response

 If appropriate, extend an offer of assistance tailored to their needs.
 However, make sure your offer is genuine and feasible.
 For example: